A108II/LINKED-LIST-EXPLAINED/Linked_List.md

 ## Linked Lists Big O

 ### Adding and removing item from the end of a linked list
-- For `adding a new node `, last item will point to the newly added item, and the pointer of tail will be set to the pointer of the last item
+- For `adding a new node `, last item will point to the newly added item, and the pointer of tail will be set to the pointer of the last item (previous one).
 - There will be one execution or operation for this so the big O is `O(1)`
 - `Popping` or removing an item from the end of a linked list is different
 - In order to ensure `tail` point to the last item, we need to set the tail pointer to be equal to the pointer that is pointing to the last node
-- Since we can't go back in the linked list, In order to get that pointer, we need to start from `head` and iterate though the list
+- Since we can't go back in the linked list, In order to get that pointer, we need to start from `head` and iterate through the list
 - To get the pointer, and set tail equal to that pointer which points to the last item, we need to iterate through the list, so the big O is `O(n)`.

 ### Adding and removing item from the begining of a linked list